This is the multi-page printable view of this section. Click here to print.

 The server types supported by Vertica (DBaaS) are as follows.

-For detailed information about the server types provided by Vertica (DBaaS), please refer to Vertica server types.
+For detailed information about the server types provided by Vertica (DBaaS), see Vertica Server Types.

 |---|---|---|